 Learn more about the different labels we carry by clicking on these links:

-Paper, Polyester, Polypropylene, Circuit Board, Jewelry, Vinyl, Kraft Block Out, Tamper Proof or Void, Dissolvable, UL Listed Polyester
+Paper, Polyester, Polypropylene, Circuit Board, Jewelry, Vinyl, Kraft Block Out, Tamper Proof or Void, Dissolvable, UL Recognized Polyester

 Find additional product information in these categories:

 Paper, Kraft & Dissolvable